michielvoo/docker/psdoc/Readme.md

 modules.
 A directory containing PowerShell modules should be mounted in the working directory of the Docker container.
 The container executes the `New-MarkdownHelp` cmdlet and passes all command-line arguments to it.
 The `-Module` argument will be used to import the module.
+To ensure consistent documentation the `-OutputFolder` argument will be used to delete existing documentation before generating new documentation.

 ```
 docker run --rm -it -v $PWD:/root/work psdoc -Module "Example" -OutputFolder ./docs -NoMetadata